calvinhsia/SheetMusicViewer/WpfPdfViewer/ReadMe.txt

 The PDFs are never altered by the program.
 All data is stored in the BMKs.
 However, the program needs write permission to write the BMK files.
 Some books scan to multiple PDFs. e.g. I have several books > 100 pages and scan them in smaller chunks to PDF.
 Some of the bindings of these books are well-worn, so scanning works best in smaller chunks.
+If you have multiple named files e.g. Book1.pdf, Book2.pdf, etc., then they will be treated as one entire book.
+The root name is the 1st one without any trailing 0 or 1.
+The first one of a series:
+	1. does not end in a digit "book.pdf" root name = "book"
+	2. does end in a digit  "book0.pdf" root name = "book"

+Subsequent ones must have the same root name as the 1st and must have a digit after the rotoname e.g. "book1.pdf", "book1a.pdf", "book2.pdf".
+As long as they sort in order, the digits don't matter.
+Thus, book1, book1a, book2 are all treated together as one but not SonatenI, SonatenI1, SonatenII: this is 2 books: "SonatenI" and "SonatenI1" are the 1st Sonaten, and "SonatenII" is the second.
+This allows rescan of missing pages without needing to renumber subsequent volumes.

 Also, the document sheet feeder works best with the non-bound edge leading, so you can mark them with a Rotation settings, which will be persisted.
 Name these book0.pdf, book1.pdf, etc. and they will be treated as a single book with multiple volumes